 Here is a way to clarify the advantages of having a brace when installed and whether or not you need one.
 Usually, the props consist of 6 or 10mm thickened protective glass.
 They are about 100mm tall and span the entire width of the tub.
 They are silicone at the top of the sidelights, the wall and, if possible, the back panel.

-Benefits of Sliding Shower screens:
+Benefits of Sliding Shower Screens Melbourne:

 The shower braces have several advantages, including: